API

 Putting it all together

-You can combine filters, searches, and pagination in a single query.
-Here is an example that combines all three:
+You can combine filters, searches, pagination, and extend in a single query.
+Here is an example that combines all features:

 {